oktadev/devdays-arcade-games/README.md

 1. Update the `package.json` and bump the `version`.
 For example `3.0.0`
 2. Run `npm install` to update `package-lock.json`
-3. Create a tag `git tag v3.0.0`
+3. Commit and create a tag `git tag v3.0.0`
 4. Push the tags `git push && git push --tags` this will trigger the build and create a new release
 5. Go to [release](https://github.com/auth0-developer-hub/devdays-arcade-games/releases) and find the draft release.
 Edit and publish.

 ## Installing and running the game binaries

-### Raspberry PI 4
+### Raspberry PI 4B/400

+1. Check the architecture of the Raspberry PI using `uname -m`
-1. Download the `DevDay-Arcade-Games-x.x.x-arm64.AppImage` file from the latest [release](https://github.com/auth0-developer-hub/devdays-arcade-games/releases) to the Raspberry PI.
-Make sure to download the `arm64` version.
+1. Download the `DevDay-Arcade-Games-x.x.x-y.AppImage` file from the latest [release](https://github.com/auth0-developer-hub/devdays-arcade-games/releases) to the Raspberry PI.
+Make sure to download the `arm64` or `armv7l` version based on the result from the previous step.
-2. Run `chmod +x DevDay-Arcade-Games-x.x.x-arm64.AppImage`
+2. Run `chmod +x DevDay-Arcade-Games-x.x.x-y.AppImage`
-3. Install FUSE: `sudo apt-get install libfuse2`
+3. Install FUSE if required: `sudo apt-get install libfuse2`
-4. Start the games with `./DevDay-Arcade-Games-x.x.x-arm64.AppImage`
+4. Start the games with `./DevDay-Arcade-Games-x.x.x-y.AppImage`

 ### Windows